 3.1 As between the Parties, all Service Data Processed under the terms of this Exhibit and the Agreement shall remain the property of Controller.
 Under no circumstances will Processor act, or be deemed to act, as a “controller” (or equivalent concept) of the Service Data Processed within the Service under any Applicable Data Protection Law.

-4.2 As part of Processor providing the Service to Controller under the Agreement, Processor agrees and declares as follows:
+4.1 As part of Processor providing the Service to Controller under the Agreement, Processor agrees and declares as follows:

 (i) to process Personal Data in accordance with Controller’s documented instructions as set out in the Agreement and this Exhibit or as otherwise necessary to provide the Service, except where required otherwise by applicable laws (and provided such laws do not conflict with Applicable Data Protection Law); in such case, Processor shall inform Controller of that legal requirement upon becoming aware of the same (except where prohibited by applicable laws);

-(iii) to implement and maintain appropriate technical and organizational measures to protect Personal Data against a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorized disclosure, or access (a “Data Security Breach”), provided that such measures shall take into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, so as to ensure a level of security appropriate to the risks represented by the Processing and the nature of the Personal Data to be protected;
+(iii) to implement and maintain reasonable and appropriate technical and organizational measures to protect Personal Data against a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorized disclosure, or access (a “Data Security Breach”), provided that such measures shall take into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, so as to provide a level of security appropriate to the risks represented by the Processing and the nature of the Personal Data to be protected;

 (vi) taking into account the nature of the Processing, to assist Controller (including by appropriate technical and organizational measures), insofar as it is commercially reasonable, to fulfill Controller’s obligation to respond to requests from Data Subjects to exercise their rights under Applicable Data Protection Law (a “Data Subject Request”).
 In the event Processor receives a Data Subject Request directly from a Data Subject, it shall (unless prohibited by law) direct the Data Subject to the Controller in the first instance.
 However, in the event Controller is unable to address the Data Subject Request, taking into account the nature of the Processing and the information available to Processor, Processor, shall, at Controller’s request and at Controller’s reasonable expense, address the Data Subject Request, as required under the Applicable data Protection Law;